AI-Hypercomputer/gpu-recipes/training/a3mega/llama3-1-70b/nemo-pretraining-gke-resiliency/GOODPUT_GUIDE.md

         *   Executing the `python3 calculator.py` script with necessary arguments, such as `--job-name <YOUR_JOB_NAME>` (which can be found using `kubectl get jobsets`), and parameters for log lookback periods (e.g., `--gcloud-logging-lookback-days 1`) and reference step times.

 Using this tool, or similar log analysis techniques, allows you to quantify the benefits of elastic training and optimized checkpointing, identify remaining bottlenecks, and further tune your setup for maximum efficiency.

-## Tying It All Together: A Holistic Approach
-Achieving and maintaining high ML GoodPut is an ongoing journey rather than a one-time setup.
-It demands a holistic strategy that thoughtfully combines resilient infrastructure, efficient training processes, and continuous operational diligence.
-The 'Lego blocks' detailed in this guide—from robust supervisor systems for elastic training to multifaceted checkpointing optimizations (asynchronous, distributed, and leveraging cloud storage)—are designed to be synergistic.
-By understanding how these components interact and adapting them to your specific workload and environment, you can build a truly efficient and resilient training pipeline.
-Remember that the strategies for minimizing BadPut and maximizing GoodPut are not static; continuous measurement, analysis (as discussed in 'Measuring Success: Goodput Analysis'), and refinement are key to unlocking sustained efficiency gains, faster model delivery, and optimized resource utilization in your large-scale ML endeavors.